juadiegaitan/waldronlab.github.io/usegit.md

 * [RStudio Webinars][]

+### Altassian Website

+The Altassian website provides several pages of tutorials for using git and its commands.
+Their diagrams are very useful!

+* [Altassian Git Tutorials][]

 ### Additional Resources

 There are additional resources for learning Git and GitHub from the Coursera course:

 * [Additional Resources][]

 [Github comic]: http://imgs.xkcd.com/comics/git.png
 [GitHub in RStudio]: https://youtu.be/uHYcDQDbMY8